Cass402/Smart-Contract-For-Voting/README.md

 ## Frontend

 The frontend for this project is located in the voting-dapp-frontend directory.
 It is built using Create React App.
+The frontend uses the ethers.js framework to help connect the deployed smart contract on the blockchain to the frontend.

 ### Available Scripts